Last updated: 10.09.2024

 Book the invoices in Fortnox, but send the invoices to the customers from Opter.

-InstructionsWhen you are ready to export invoices to Fortnox, do the following:
+When you are ready to export invoices to Fortnox, proceed as follows:

-In Opter, send the invoices to customers.
+In Opter, send the invoices to the customers.

 Book the invoices in Fortnox, and send the invoices to the customers from Fortnox, with the Opter invoice attached in PDF format.
-The downside is that it may appear to the customer that you have sent two invoices.
+The disadvantage is that it may appear to the customer that you have sent two invoices.

-InstructionsIn Opter, tick the checkbox Include PDF-copy in Step 2 below.
+In Opter, select the checkbox Include PDF-copy in Step 2 below.

 The graphic invoice with all the details is created in Opter and sent to Fortnox as a PDF file.

-Click on the "Book & Send" drop-down menu (1) in the bottom right-hand corner.
-Select "Send" (B).
+Click on the "Book & Send" (Bokför & skicka) drop-down list (1) in the bottom right-hand corner.
+Select "Send" (Skicka) (B).

-Note:Unfortunately, it may appear to the customer that you have sent two invoices.
+Unfortunately, it may appear to the customer that you have sent two invoices.

 Book the invoices in Fortnox, and send the invoices to the customers from Fortnox, (without the Opter invoice attached).

-InstructionsIn Opter, untick the checkbox Include PDF-copy in Step 2 below.
+In Opter, deselect the Include PDF-copy checkbox in Step 2 below.

-Note:See information on Interest invoices below.
+See the information on Interest invoices below.

-Click on the "Book & Send" drop-down menu (1) in the bottom right-hand corner.
-Select "Send" (B).
+Click on the "Book & Send" (Bokför & skicka) drop-down list (1) in the bottom right-hand corner.
+Select "Send" (Skicka) (B).

 Transport information on the invoice from Fortnox